libersoft-org/yellow-documentation/AMTP.md

 - **Efficiency**: Utilization of ODTP protocol to reduce latency and increase throughput
 - **Security**: Secured data transfer and end-to-end encryption
 - **Universality**: Retaining the e-mail identity (user@domain.tld) while expanding functionality

+### What is common with SMTP protocol:

+- The type of identity (user@domain.tld)
+- Network topology (distributed model)
+- Server-server non-permanent connection

+### What is different from SMTP protocol:

+- The type of authentication (signing by private key)
+- Security by default (secured channel and end-to-end encryption by default)
+- Different application layer protocol (WebTransport)
+- Message format (BSON)
+- Client-server permanent connection
+- Modularity

 ## Architecture